-- (1) Total solution business includes solar power project development and sales, engineering, procurement and construction, or EPC, service, and sales of solar systems kits. - (2) Excluding 29,125 restricted shares, which were subject to restrictions on voting and dividend rights and transferability, as of December 31, 2009.
+- (1) Total solution business includes solar power project development and sales, engineering, procurement and construction, or EPC, services, operating and maintenance, or O&M, services and sales of solar system kits. - (2) Excludes 58,250 and 29,125 restricted shares, which were subject to restrictions on voting and dividend rights and transferability as of December 31, 2008 and 2009, respectively.